the-cruel-world/cruelEngine/src/network/README.md

 # Network

-The network part that is designed for the multiplayer game/application.
+The network framework that is designed for the multiplayer game/application.